prometheus/proposals/proposals/0074-new-labels-values-api.md

 * Deprecating / replacing any existing Prometheus API endpoints
 * Addressing OpenTelemetry hidden label limitations.
 Resource attributes stored in `target_info` rather than on every series and therefore not surfaced in the existing labels' endpoint.
 * Supporting pagination of API responses.
+* Augmentation of frequency and cardinality on labels/values has been removed from this proposal.
+It is noted that the response format does allow for additional enrichments to be added at a future time.

 ## How